arthurlormeauwall/OpenCvTester/README.md

 * Two `Frame` objects : `source` and `dest` (input and output frame as yourFilter(source)=dest).
 To get the `Mat` object from a `Frame` object you call the `getMat()` mehtod.
 * Several float parameters that will be tweakable in the GUI.
 You can access them calling `getParameter(String name)` method.
 * Three abstract methods that you have to implement :
   * `public void setParameterFlags()` : here you create parameters calling `addParameterFlag(String name, Float defaultValue, Float zeroEffectValues)` for each parameter.
-When parameters are set to values specified by zeroEffectValues arguments, bypass is automtically set to true.
+When parameters are set to values specified by zeroEffectValues, bypass is automtically set to true.
   * `public void execute()` : here you write your algorithm.
-Do not forget to update `dest` variable at the end (you can call `setFrame(Mat frame)`).
+Do not forget to update `dest` variable at the end (you can call `setMat(Mat frame)`).
   * `public YourType createNew() {
 		return new YourType();
 	}`

 In your code, you create an object of this new class and add it to the filters database calling `addFilterInDatabase(String name, FilterControlledByFloat filter)` method of the `fakeGui` object.

-Once that is done, you can call methods of the FakeGui object to mimic the GUI and test your algorithm.
+Once that is done, you can call methods of the FakeGui object to mimic the GUI and test your filter.
-In the example folder you may find Main.java with example of tests and two filter of my own : MultbgrControl and GrayScaleControl.
+In the example folder you may find Main.java with example of tests and two filter of my own : BlueGreenRedMultiplierFilter and GrayScaleFilter.

 ### 2. The FakeGui classe

 Here are all the methods that you can use :

-- `public void addFilterInLayer(int layerIndex, int filterIndex, String filterNames)` : add a filter in a certain layer at a certain index.
+- `public void addFilterInLayer(int layerIndex, int filterIndex, String filterName)` : add a filter in a certain layer at a certain index.
 The third parameter is the name in the filter database of the filter to add.

 - `void delFilterInLayer(int layerIndex, int filterIndex)` : delete a certain filter in a certain layer.

 - `public void addLayer(int layerIndex, Stack<String> filtersNames)` : add a layer.
-The second parameter is a stack of names, in the filter database, of the new filters of this layer.
+The second parameter is a stack of names, in the filter database, of the new filters to add in this new layer.

 - `public void delLayer(int layerIndex))` : delete a certain layer.

 - `public void setAlpha(int layerIndex, Frame alpha)` 	: set the alpha mask of a certain layer with a `Frame` object.

-- `public void setAlpha(int layerIndex, int opacity)` : set the opacity of a certain layer with an integer data.
+- `public void setAlpha(int layerIndex, int opacity)` : set the alpha mask of a certain layer with an opacity value.

 - `public void setParameters(int layerIndex, int filterIndex, HashMap<String,Float> parametersValues)` : set parameters of a certain filter.

-- `public void setBypass(int layerIndex, int filterIndex, Boolean bypass)` : set bypass state of a certain control.
+- `public void setBypass(int layerIndex, int filterIndex, Boolean bypass)` : set bypass state of a certain filter.

 - `public void undo()` and  `public void redo()`  : undo/redo the last thing that have been changed in the entire system ; could either be : parameters change (including opacity/alpha), layer added/deleted, filter added/deleted.
 Change of the bypass state is not including in the undoable things.